 Eviction filings in Connecticut fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
 These eviction protections expired on June 30, 2021.

 Connecticut is divided into eight counties.
-In each of those counties, we map the number of eviction filings over the last four weeks.
+In each of those counties, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2

 On map, we also plot the location of the top 100 eviction hotspots in the county (see above).
 Hover over the circles to see more information about filings from these locations.3